Systematic Inventive Thinking (company)

-S.I.T Systematic Inventive Thinking LTD. is a privately owned innovation company.
-Founded in Tel Aviv, Israel in 1995, it now has offices/affiliates in the UK, Australia, Chile, China, and Colombia.
+SIT (Systematic Inventive Thinking) is an Israeli privately owned consulting company.
 The company uses its proprietary Systematic Inventive Thinking methodology to help organizations achieve their objectives through innovation.

+The company was founded in Tel Aviv, Israel in 1995, it has offices/affiliates in the UK, Australia, Chile, China, and Colombia.

 History

 The TRIZ (Theory of Inventive Problem Solving) methodology developed by Genrich Altshuller was gaining worldwide recognition following the end of the Cold War.
 One of Altshuller's students, Ginadi Filkovsky began teaching TRIZ in Israel, adapting it to the needs of both Israeli and international hi-tech companies.
 Two of Filkovsky's students, Jacob Goldenberg and Roni Horowitz became passionate about TRIZ yet felt that it posed some challenges in its application.
 Together, they set about further developing and simplifying TRIZ's 40 principles.
 In 1995, their new version, coined Systematic Inventive Thinking (SIT), caught the attention of Amnon Levav, one of the managing editors of Status magazine.
-An enthused Levav brought on board Haim Peres, a local businessman and manager of the Symbol-Peres ad agency.
+Levav brought on board Haim Peres, a local businessman and manager of the Symbol-Peres ad agency.
 Peres shared in Levav's enthusiasm and recognized that the SIT methodology had potential beyond its original use for problem-solving and could deliver value in marketing and management fields as well.

-Later that year, S.I.T.
-Systematic Inventive Thinking LTD. opened its main office in Tel Aviv, Israel, with Haim Peres as the first CEO.
+Later that year, SIT opened its main office in Tel Aviv, Israel, with Haim Peres as the first CEO.
 In 2000, Amnon Levav became CEO, a post he held until 2018 when he transitioned into the role of Chief Innovation Officer.
 Udi Yerushalmi is the current CEO of SIT.
 Additional offices have been opened in the UK, Australia, Chile, China, and Colombia.